aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-worksheet-csharp-tutorials/add-excel-worksheet-to-existing-workbook-csharp-tutorial/_index.md

 **How can I install Aspose.Cells for .NET?**

-To install Aspose.Cells for .NET, you can download the installation package from the official website (https://products.aspose.com/cells/net) and follow the installation instructions provided.
+To install Aspose.Cells for .NET, you can download the installation package from the Aspose Releases (https://releases.aspose.com/cells/net) and follow the installation instructions provided.
 You will also need a valid license to use the library in your applications.

 **Can I add multiple spreadsheets using Aspose.Cells for .NET?**